4v3ngR/pluto_tv_scraper/README.md

 This will generate an m3u8 playlist and xmltv file for pluto TV.

 ## Supported node versions
-Only node 20 and above, and npm 10 and above are supported.
-This script may run with other versions, but it may not
+Only node 16 and above is supported.
+This script may run with other versions, but it may not.

 ## Configuring
 configuration is read from config.json in the current working directory